Britain partners with Oxford firm to assess coronavirus vaccine T cell responses

 “It is important to be able to assess the different vaccines head-to-head and the T cell response is part of our portfolio of accredited assays that we are employing for cross comparisons,” Kate Bingham, chair of the UK Vaccines Taskforce, said in a statement.

-Britain has signed supply deals for six different coronavirus vaccine candidates, including those being made by AstraZeneca and Pfizer and BioNTech, seen as among the frontrunners in the race for a vaccine.
+Britain has signed supply deals for six different coronavirus vaccine candidates, including those being made by AstraZeneca AZN.L and Pfizer PFE.N and BioNTech 22UAy.F, seen as among the frontrunners in the race for a vaccine.

 Oxford Immunotec said its techonology platform enabled the centralisation of fresh blood samples from different locations to measure the T cell response in a standardised way.